Pupil Premium

 How does Lord Derby Academy monitor and evaluate the impact of funding?

-The impact of the pupil premium for all year groups is tracked every half term from a variety of quantitative and qualitative sources including:
+The impact of the pupil premium for all year groups is tracked every data input from staff across a variety of quantitative and qualitative sources including:

 • Validated external data (e.g. attendance data, examination results)